Skills

 Body substitution

-When a skill is rendered (via the skill_render builtin, or by a host before handing the body to the model), the following substitutions run over the Markdown body:
+When a skill body is rendered (via skill_render, load_skill, or by a host before handing the body to the model), the following substitutions run over the Markdown body:

 • $ARGUMENTS → all positional args joined with spaces